How To Install R Packages From Command Line

 library(stats)

 And one more thing.
 You may have heard about user-contributed R packages.
-If not, you should know that these are basically packages developed by the R users worldwide and are entirely free to use.
+If not, you should know that these packages are developed by R users worldwide and are entirely free.

-The user-contributed packages are available on the CRAN project website and they are quite a number for any possible scenario you may need.
-Go have a look
+The user-contributed packages are available on the CRAN project website and are quite a number for any possible scenario you may need.
+Go have a look.

 There are over 14,000 community packages ready to install and use in R at the time of writing this guide – though the number increases by the day.
 The user-contributed packages aim to reduce the complexity of numerous commands required to accomplish specific tasks in R.